SuperOfficeDocs/superoffice-docs/docs/api/authentication/online/sign-in-user/index.md

 ## OAuth Authorization Code flow

-In the [Authorization Code flow][6], an end-user accesses a client application that requires the user to authenticate.
-After clicking **Sign in**, the partner application redirects the user agent, typically a browser, to the authorization endpoint of the Identity Provider.
+In the [Authorization Code flow][6], an end-user grants access to a client application that requires consent prior to access tenant resources (web services).
+The application redirects the user agent, typically a browser, to the authorization endpoint of the Identity Provider.

 ![oauth-code-flow][img1]